rise-lang/2021-CGO-artifact/README.md

 To reproduce the results reported in Figures 1 and 8 you should first run the benchmarks for every target, and then plot the figures.
+If you cannot run the benchmarks on all the processors used in the paper, you will still be able to plot the figures as we included our own benchmark data output in this artifact.

 ### Running benchmarks